NathanielMekonen/Spotify_ETL_Pipeline_Project/README.md

 # Creating an ETL Pipeline with Spotify Data

-The goal of this project is to build a data pipeline that extracts data on my recently played Spotify songs, cleans it, and loads it into a PostgreSQL database twice a day.
-This database can then be used to run queries and perform analytics on my listening trends.
+The goal of this project was to build a data pipeline that extracts data on my recently played Spotify songs, cleans it, and loads it into a PostgreSQL database twice a day.
+This data was then queried to create an interactive dashboard that visualizes my listening trends over time.

 ## Project Features